 Program staff have the option to either enter the number of suspensions in Cayen Systems AS21 for each individual student for both years (prior year and current year) or calculate results and 'override' APR in Cayen Systems AS21 with aggregate results.
-Instructions for entering inschool suspensions in Cayen Systems AS21 will be forthcoming.
+Instructions for entering inschool suspensions in Cayen Systems AS21 can be found on the following page.
 If schools do not use in-school suspensions, there would be 0 in-school suspensions for every student.